Apaark13/synthion/README.md

 Large language models can summarize.
 But summarization is not synthesis.
 A good textbook has structure: it sequences ideas pedagogically, grounds explanations in source material, places figures where they teach, and cites its origins.

 Synthion produces that.
-It takes a 12-video playlist and outputs a 44-chapter textbook with inline screenshots, footnote citations, and prose that reads like it was written for a student — not scraped from a transcript.
+It takes a 12-video playlist and outputs a 44-chapter textbook with inline <b>screenshots</b>, footnote citations, and prose that reads like it was written for a student, not scraped from a transcript.

 The key insight: **pipeline architecture replaces model scale**.
 Each stage of the system handles one subproblem — ingestion, planning, retrieval, writing, evaluation — with focused constraints.
 The result is textbook-quality output from models as small as Qwen 2B, running entirely on consumer Apple Silicon.